DIY Home Projects

 Hiring this out gave me the ability to pay a low rate and not spend my time breaking down the wood and assembling it into our project wood pallets.
 While it would cost me no money to actually tear down and put the pallets together, it would cost my time, energy, and I don’t own a saw!
 This all translates to money in the bottom line of our business.
 If I am spending my time making wood pallets, I am not taking phone calls, booking parties or building up our business!
-Sometimes its much more cost effective to bring in the professionals!
+Sometimes it is much more cost effective to bring in the professionals!

 I work the same way at home as I do when it comes to my business.
 If doing the project myself is something I believe I can tackle safely and cost effectively I usually will give it a shot.
 However if there is a chance I am going to get injured or it will take an excessive amount of time to complete, I will usually bring in the professionals.

-Scenario of Safe DIY
+Scenario of Safe Small DIY Projects

-When do I consider it safe to DIY when it comes to fixing things around my house?
+When do I consider it safe to do DIY home projects when it comes to fixing things around my house?
 Well as I mentioned I am ‘all thumbs’ and so fixing things by myself is a fairly short list.
 Light bulbs, yes I can change those.
-Not all DIY projects and house maintenance work could accidentally end in your own demise, but it is safe to say anything is possible!
+Not all DIY home projects and house maintenance work could end in your own demise, but it is safe to say anything is possible!
 I have caulked my tub on my own.
 I have painted rooms, broken and fixed the garbage disposal, torn up carpet, removed a chimney, installed a new kitchen floor, built shelves and probably some other really low maintenance fixes around the different homes I have lived in.

 Cleaning around my house, that is generally a safe call.
 However it wasn’t at a safe call at least once in my life!
 I actually almost DIED cleaning!
 Short story here, but I was a teenager living at home with my parents and I decided I had a stressful day at school and wanted to relax in the bathtub.
 I went to start the bath, and EW it was gross.
 I needed to clean the bathtub.
 Well I started looking around the bathroom to see what I could use to clean it with.
 Bleach yeah, that will clean it.
 I pour some in to the tub.
 I put it back under the bathroom sink.
 I then see something called ammonia, hmm not sure what that is, but it is right next to the bleach, it must also be good for cleaning!
 I pour some into the tub to start scrubbing it down.